BGI-Qingdao/4D-BioReconX/OtherModules/README.md

-# Other planarian analysis
+# Other analysis modules

-please see the README in each folder
+As each module is specifically designed for different requirments, please see the README in each folder